kalinkalin/Imperator-language/README.md

 ### TOKENIZER

-Programme which goal is to read char stream and change this data to a tokens list.
+Programme which goal is to read char stream(programme in our language) and change this data to a tokens list.
 Tokens are defined smallest elements of language.
 There are:
   * key words:  ```read, write, if, then, else, fi, while, do, od, and, or, mod```
   * separators:  ```’;’, ’+’, ’-’, ’*’, ’/’, ’(’, ’)’, ’<’, ’>’, ’=<’, ’>=’, ’:=’, ’=’, ’/=’```
   * identifiers:  ```id's are uppercase letters words.```